edangelo2/blockchain-developer-bootcamp-final-project/README.md

 ### Steps for running the tests

-After git clone the repository cd into the directory you've just cloned it.
+cd into the directory you've just cloned the repo.

 The truffe config file is set with this parameters for the development environment:
 ```